 Beginning on the morning of August 12, 2013, representatives of Lazard began contacting prospective bidders pursuant to the "go-shop" provisions under the merger agreement, including Party A, Party B, Party C and Party D. On August 16, 2013, the Special Committee held a telephonic meeting with representatives of Sullivan & Cromwell, Richards Layton and Lazard to receive an update on the status of Lazard's conversations with prospective bidders.
-Also on August 16, 2013, interested parties that had executed confidentiality agreements were granted access to an online datasite to commence their diligence review.
+Representatives of Lazard reported that three of the prospective bidders contacted by Lazard, namely, Party B and two potential financial buyers ("Party E" and "Party F") had indicated interest to Lazard and requested further information about Dole, and that Party B and Party E had executed confidentiality agreements with the company.
+Representatives of Lazard also reported that they had been contacted by a representative of a consortium of various parties currently being assembled, and expected to be led by a strategic buyer ("Party G"), for the purpose of making a competing offer for Dole.
+Also on August 16, 2013, Party B and Party E were granted access to an online datasite to commence their diligence review.